EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Performance Evaluation

 \subsection{Performance Analysis}

-We analyze the convergence and the performance characteristics of our method under different penalty weights (i.e., $\omega$) for the overall delay.
+We first investigate the convergence of the training algorithm and then evaluate the performance characteristics of our method under varying penalty weights ($\omega$) for overall delay.

-\textbf{Convergence analysis:} We first evaluate the convergence of the rewards of our method under different penalty weights ($\omega=0.2,1,5,15$) in Fig. \ref{fig: convergence}.
-We can observe that the rewards of our method can converge and the optimal policies can be learned under different weights.
-The converged rewards are smaller under larger penalty weights for the overall delay.
-This is because it incurs a more penalty for the reward under the same delay with a larger weight.
+\textbf{Training convergence:} In Fig. \ref{fig: convergence}, we evaluate the convergence of rewards using various penalty weights ($\omega=0.2,1,5,15$).
+Our method achieves convergence, enabling the learning of optimal policies across different weights.
+Notably, as the penalty weight for the overall delay increases, the converged rewards decrease, because larger weights impose greater penalties on the rewards for the same delay.

-\textbf{Performance characteristic:} We evaluate the performance characteristics of our method under different weights in Fig. \ref{fig: model and resolution} and \ref{fig: accuracy delay dispatch and drop}, including the distributions of selected models and resolutions, average inference accuracy and overall delay per video frame, average request dispatching percentage, and average video frame drop percentage.
+\textbf{Performance characteristic:} In Figs. \ref{fig: model and resolution} and \ref{fig: accuracy delay dispatch and drop}, we examine the performance characteristics of our method across varying weights.
+These figures depict distributions of selected models and resolutions, average accuracy and overall delay per video frame, average request dispatching percentage, and average video frame drop percentage.

-Fig. \ref{fig: model} illustrates the distribution of the selected DNN models for inference on the edge nodes under different weights.
-We can observe that the selected percentage of the large models becomes smaller (i.e., maskrcnn resnet-50 and retinanet resnet-50) as the weight increases.
-On the contrary, the selected percentage of the small model becomes larger (i.e., fasterrcnn mobilenet 320).
-This is because that choosing a cheaper model incurs smaller inference delay, thus leading to a higher reward under a larger penalty weight.
+\emph{Model distribution:} The distribution of chosen DNN models for edge node inference, illustrated in Fig. \ref{fig: model}, reveals that the percentage of large models (e.g., Mask R-CNN ResNet-50 and RetinaNet ResNet-50) decreases as weight increases.
+Conversely, the percentage of small models (e.g., Faster R-CNN MobileNet 320) increases.
+This shift is driven by the desire to minimize inference delay with cheaper models, resulting in higher rewards under larger penalty weights.

-Fig. \ref{fig: resolution} illustrates the distribution of the selected video resolutions for preprocessing on the edge nodes under different weights.
-We can observe that the percentage of choosing a high resolution (i.e., 1080P) decreases as the weight increases.
-Conversely, the percentage of video frames being downsized to a lower resolution (i.e., 240P) gradually increases.
-This is because downsizing a video frame to a lower resolution will reduce inference and transmission delay, thus improving the reward when the delay is more important.
+\emph{Resolution distribution:} Fig. \ref{fig: resolution} illustrates the distribution of selected video resolutions for preprocessing on edge nodes under varying weights.
+The percentage of high-resolution choices (e.g., 1080P) decreases with increasing weight, while the percentage of downsized video frames (e.g., 240P) rises.
+Downsizing frames to lower resolutions reduces both inference and transmission delay, optimizing rewards when delay is a critical factor.